-Traditional educational experiences are only part of the Honors Program at USD - there is a vibrant and energetic student community outside the classroom too.
+Traditional classroom experiences are only part of the Honors Program at USD.
+There’s a vibrant, energetic community of students outside the classroom, too.

-One of the most popular parts of the Honors Program is the Honors Floors, a section of Beede Hall reserved for first-year Honors students.
-You'll be joining your fellow Honors students in what is traditionally one of the most active, energetic and lively student communities on campus.
+One of the most popular parts of the Honors Program are the Honors Floors, a section of Beede Hall reserved for first-year Honors students.
+You'll be joining your fellow Honors students in what is traditionally one of the most active and lively student communities on campus.

-Located in the Honors Program office suite in Old Main - one of the most historic buildings on USD's campus - the Honors lounge is a great place to hang out between classes, do some studying, meet up with friends, and even catch a quick nap on one of the couches.
-The Honors lounge has a few computers for students to use as well as free printing for Honors students.
+Located in the Honors Program office suite in Old Main 120, the Honors lounge is a great place to hang out between classes, do some studying, meet up with friends and even catch a quick nap on one of the couches.
+The Honors lounge has computers for students to use and offers free printing for Honors students.
 The coffee is usually on and the chess board is always ready for a game.